 The main stage area consists of the Watson Stage, and the Cabin Stage (shown above), a log cabin next to the main stage where performers play on the porch between sets on the Watson Stage.
 The area holds several thousand people, with 48 rows of reserved seats and acres behind them for camp chairs.
 General admission ticket-holders typically stake out a spot with chairs and coolers at the start of the day, and freely leave them unattended as they head for shows at any of a dozen other stages.
 Some have second camp chairs, cushions or blankets they carry with them.
 Until 4:30 p.m., anyone can sit in a reserved seat but must move if the ticket-holder shows up and wants it.

-In 2013, the festival replaced a lone video screen to the left of the Watson Stage (shown at the top of the page) with three large screens to provide images to the entire Watson Stage area.
+In 2013, the festival replaced a lone video screen to the left of the Watson Stage (shown with the image of Doc at the top of the page) with three large screens to provide images to the entire Watson Stage area.

 There are stages just about wherever they could find room for one on campus.
 From the Creekside Stage on one end of campus to the Hillside Stage on the other is a reasonably good hike when you’re trying to get there between shows.
 It’s also uphill headed toward Hillside.
 The Walker Center auditorium, where Saturday’s Midnight Jam is held in addition to daytime shows Friday and Saturday, is a nice respite during the heat of the day.
 But as space is limited indoors, it can be difficult to get into some Walker Center shows.